 We encourage families to review what devices they have at home prior to purchasing a new device.
 Please see the specifications above for more information on the type of device we recommend.

 If you are having difficulty funding the purchase of a suitable device for your child, please contact the Principal to discuss your situation as we provide a limited number of devices for hire at $50 per year, at the discretion of the Principal.

-The purpose of this system is to provide an avenue for students to borrow a chromebook for the day if they have forgotten their devices.
+The purpose of this system is to provide an avenue for students to borrow a chromebook for the day if they have forgotten their device.
 Devices cannot be reserved and will be provided on a first served basis.
 Students are expected to return the device in good working order at the end of the day.

 Students and parents/carers are obligated to inform the school of any damage, theft or loss of a device in a timely manner.
 The school ICT team will consult with parents on the correct action for replacement or repair.

 Protection and insurance for the chosen device should be considered.
 This should be physical protections of the actual device, in the form of protective casings and also include education and awareness of care and handling, and insurance for the item.
 Families are advised to determine which type of protection and / or insurance is appropriate for their situation.
 Belconnen High School will take care to ensure that devices are used appropriately at school but cannot be held responsible for damage, breakage or theft due to student behavior.